Teams-Work-Ltd/owly-site/docs/owly-for-confluence.md

 ## What Owly does

-Owly exposes a **read-only REST API** over selected Jira database tables (including application tables and ActiveObjects tables) so that admins and integrators can:
+Owly exposes a **read-only REST API** over selected Confluence database tables (including application tables and ActiveObjects tables) so that admins and integrators can: